krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 author: krishan
 layout: post
 categories: webapp
+title: Python Flask web application in azure linux
 ---

-# How to create a FLASK web application in a linux VM in azure

-Even though the tutorial is done in azure, the instructions will hold true in any linux machine.
+Even though the tutorial involves azure, the instructions will work in any linux machine.

 ## Prerequisites